Quantum-Many-Body/QuantumLattices.jl/docs/src/man/QuantumOperators.md

 In general, there are three basic operations on quantum operators, i.e. the scalar multiplication between a scalar and a quantum operator, the usual addition and the usual multiplication between quantum operators.
 Other complicated operations can be composed from these basic ones.
 These basic operations are implemented in this module.

-## OperatorUnit
+## OperatorIndex

-[`OperatorUnit`](@ref) is the building block of quantum operators, which specifies the basis of the vector space of the corresponding algebra.
+[`OperatorIndex`](@ref) is the building block of quantum operators, which specifies the basis of the vector space of the corresponding algebra.

 ## OperatorProd and OperatorSum